Periodic Inspection and Testing

 h) changes in use of the premises which have to led to, or might lead to, deficiencies in the installation.

-We provide an electrical installation condition report (EICR) or periodic inspection report (PIR) as part of the inspection.
+We provide an electrical installation condition report (EICR) as part of the inspection.

-What is a Electrical installation condition report (EICR)?
+What is an Electrical installation condition report (EICR)?

 The main purpose of a EICR is to report on the safety condition of an existing installation.
 It should describe the overall condition as either ‘satisfactory’, in which case no immediate remedial work is required, or ‘unsatisfactory’ which means remedial work is required to make the installation safe to use.

-Electro-Test Ltd can provide the EICR in paper format, or digitally on CD-ROM in PDF format.
+Commercial Electrical Testing can provide the EICR in paper format, or digitally on CD-ROM in PDF format in a short time period so why not call today on 07814 905733.